CompPhy/framework-fedora-bootc/README.md

 * https://github.com/nzwulfin/cicd-bootc
 * https://github.com/vrothberg/fedora-bootc-workstation

-This will be a CI/CD pipeline for building Fedora Silverblue Bootc on Framework laptop hardware.
+This will be a CI/CD pipeline for building Fedora bootc on Framework laptop hardware.

 Included features:
 * Plasma Desktop